We cut our teeth on the Business Model Canvas but found it too

 The Business Model Canvas attempts to overcome its lack of customer centricity by pairing it with the Value Proposition Canvas.

 But then you have 2 canvases.

-Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a Bussiness Plan and a more actionable business modeling tool than a Business Model Canvas.
+The Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a business plan and a more actionable business modeling tool than a Business Model Canvas.